Dr. Y. Thomas Hou

 Cyber Security Research

-- Wireless Security: security and privacy in wireless networks and mobile computing, cognitive radio networks security, cross-layer methods for security enhancement, location privacy
+- Wireless Security: security and privacy in wireless networks and mobile computing, confidentiality and authentication, anonymization and information privacy, cognitive radio networks security, cross-layer methods for security enhancement, location privacy

-- Security and Privacy in Cloud Computing: outsourced data privacy, search over encrypted data, computation outsourcing privacy
+- Information Security in Cloud Computing: outsourced data privacy, auditing, search over encrypted data, computation outsourcing privacy

 - Security and Privacy in Cyber-physical Systems: e-healthcare systems and smart grid